-Avoiding all thoughts that cause you harm will help you to grow.
-Accep that you're not perfect and allow yourself to fail so you can learn from your mistakes.
+Avoiding all limiting thoughts, which cause you harm, will help you to grow.
+Accept that you're not perfect and allow yourself to fail so you can learn from your mistakes.

-There are different ways of thinking that limit our creativity, that submerge us in agony and that occasionally cause us to play the role of victim.
+There are different ways of thinking that limit your mind and creativity.
+Additionally, these limiting thoughts may submerge you in agony and occasionally cause you to play the role of victim.

 However, this is a way of viewing life and as such, it can be modified.

-But how?
-By being conscious of these ways of thinking that are damaging to us and that on occasion cause us to put up bars that separate us from our surroundings.
+Learn to be conscious of these damaging and limiting thoughts that on occasion cause you to put up walls that separate you from your surroundings.

 “I’ll leave it for tomorrow”